Mercane WideWheel Pro 2020 Review: Overview

 The WideWheel Pro is best suited for riding on smoother roads due to stiff suspension and solid tires.
 The thrilling acceleration and ease of riding make it especially apt as a fun weekend cruising scooter.
 This could also function as a daily commuter scooter.
 Still, some things to keep in mind are weight, road quality, and lack of nimbleness if riding in mixed traffic.

-Review of Mercane WideWheel Pro Performance
+2020 Mercane WideWheel Pro Review

 The WideWheel Pro has thrilling acceleration all the way up to its top speed.
 It accelerates approximately twice as quickly as a typical rental scooter.